rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 **How It Works**: Each agent learns its own Q-values independently, treating other agents as part of the environment.

+**Cost Function**: The cost function for each agent is the Temporal Difference (TD) error for updating its Q-values based on its experiences.

 **Example**: Coordinating multiple security agents, such as firewalls and intrusion detection systems, to defend against complex multi-vector attacks.

 ##### Cooperative Multi-Agent Learning